Killing of Clément Méric: Death

-Legal process
+Trials

 The Paris prosecutor wanted to charge Morillo with murder, but the investigating judge rejected this and instead charged him with manslaughter.
 A contentious issue in the trial was whether Morillo was armed with brass knuckles, as the accused's own text messages and witness statements supported that he was, while the autopsy was inconclusive.
 Brass knuckles are legally sold to adults in France, but their use in this case would prove that Morillo and supplier Dufour had prepared to commit violence.

 In September 2018, Morillo was found guilty of manslaughter and Dufour of supplying brass knuckles, while a third man was acquitted of violence to other people.
 Morillo was sentenced to 11 years in prison and Dufour to seven.
 Morillo was imprisoned for only 55 days before he appealed and was released on licence.
 Dufour was also released on appeal in January 2019, ahead of an appeals trial in Évry in December of that year.

-The appeals trial was postponed due to a public transport strike, and then the COVID-19 pandemic.
+The appeal trial was postponed due to a public transport strike and then the COVID-19 pandemic.
 In June 2021, Morillo was sentenced to 8 years and Dufour to 5.

 Reactions

 Rally in memory of Méric in Paris on 6 June 2013.
 The signs say "dissolve far-right groups" and "Clément victim of fascist horror".

 President François Hollande and prime minister Jean-Marc Ayrault condemned the death of Méric and pledged to stop the far right.
 Marine Le Pen, leader of the Front National, condemned the death and distanced her party from it.
 Three far-right groups linked to those who killed Méric, including two headed by Serge Ayoub, were proscribed by the French government.
 Government minister Najat Vallaud-Belkacem criticised national media for granting interviews with Ayoub after the death.
 Rallies in memory of Méric took place across France, and on subsequent anniversaries of his death.